 The Australian Bureau of Statistics conducts monthly surveys to estimate the change in employment.
 It uses three sources to collect data:

 - Labour Force Survey: This is the official source of Australian employment statistics.
-The Labour Force survey uses a comprehensive set of questions to measure the number of people employed, unemployed and those who are not economically active.
+The Labour Force survey uses a comprehensive set of questions to measure the number of people employed, unemployed, and those who are not economically active.

 - Census of Population and Housing and Special Social Surveys: While these methods are also used as indicators of current unemployment in the economy, these questionnaires don’t calculate the unemployment with the precision that the Labour Force Survey does.

 - ANZ Job Advertisement Series: The ANZ bank measures the number of jobs advertised in major daily newspapers and internet sites each month.
-This data can also be used as an indicator for labour market conditions.
+This data can also be used as an indicator of labour market conditions.

 What is Wage Growth?